-Having a backseat driver cautioning your every turn, stop and traffic maneuver may be annoying, but research from Purdue’s Krannert School of Management and the University of British Columbia (UBC) shows that people’s driving techniques may actually improve when they know their insurance company is watching
+Having someone caution your every turn, stop and driving maneuver may be annoying, but research from Purdue’s Krannert School of Management and the University of British Columbia (UBC) recently featured in the Vancouver Courier shows that people’s driving techniques may actually improve when they know their insurance company is watching.

 Using data from a U.S. auto insurance company, the researchers observed UBI subscribers’ driving behavior over time and found that those who use telematics reduce the number of hard brakes and improve their overall UBI score.

-“Women in particular seem more likely to respond to the knowledge that their insurance rates will increase as a result of their bad habits and change their behavior accordingly,” Zhu says.
+“Women in particular seem more likely to respond to the knowledge that their insurance rates will increase as a result of their bad habits and change their behavior accordingly,” the researchers said.
 “Young drivers also benefited from the device.”

 Given the estimate that 142 million drivers worldwide will use UBI by 2023, the researchers pose an interesting question: Should people trade their privacy for an insurance discount?